Sembanarkoil: Rainfall

 The Northeast monsoon, which starts in October and ends in December, contributes about 60% of the total annual rainfall.
 The Southwest monsoon rains from June to September and from March to May account equally for the rest.
 The monthly average rainfall was 108.87 mm in 1991–96.

 Demographics

 The village is made up of 2079 males and 2121 females.

 Transport

 Sembanarkoil can be reached by main-line trains and road.
 From Chennai, it can be reached through the East Coast Road via Puducherry.
 The nearest railhead is Mayiladuthurai Junction, which hosts direct trains to Chennai, Bangalore, Mysore, Thirupathi, Bombay, Varanasi, Rameswaram, and Coimbatore.

-Bus service to nearby towns such as Mayiladuthurai, Thirukadaiyur, Porayar/Tharangambadi and Mayiladuthurai is frequent.
+Bus service to nearby towns such as Mayiladuthurai, Thirukkadaiyur, Porayar/Tharangambadi is frequent.

 Economy

 Agriculture is the main activity, as this is a fertile land.
 Rice, cotton, black gram, Bengal gram, coconut, banana, and sugarcane are the main products.
 Because of its location, it has become an important trading and commercial center for nearby villages.